-Upon successful completion, of three year master programme in chemistry students should:
+Upon successful completion, of three year master programme in Chemistry:

-- 1. Have firm foundations in the fundamentals and application of current chemical and scientific theories. - 2.
-Be able to integrate their knowledge from each of these areas with critical thinking skills in order to become problem solvers. - 3.
-Be proficient in the chemistry laboratory, especially with respect to the abilities to - Follow and understand general laboratory practice guidelines, including safety. - Perform qualitative chemical analyses. - Perform chemical synthesis. - Understand and use modern chemical instrumentation. - 4.
+- 1. Students should have firm foundations in the fundamentals and application of current chemical and scientific theories. - 2.
+Students should be able to integrate their knowledge from each of these areas with critical thinking skills in order to become problem solvers. - 3.
+Students should be proficient in the Chemistry laboratory, especially with respect to the abilities to - Follow and understand general laboratory practice guidelines, including safety. - Perform qualitative chemical analyses. - Perform chemical synthesis. - Understand and use modern chemical instrumentation. - 4.
 They are able to interpret and analyze quantitative data. - 5.
-Knows the proper procedures and regulations for safe handling and use of chemicals and can follow the proper procedures and regulations for safe handling when using chemicals. - 6.
-Find gainful employment in industry or government, be accepted at graduate or professional schools or find employment in school systems as instructors or administrators.
+Young aspirants pursuing graduation will know the proper procedures and regulations for safe handling and use of chemicals and can follow the proper procedures and regulations for safe handling when using chemicals. - 6.
+Students will gain employment in industry or government, be accepted at graduate or professional schools or find employment in school systems as instructors or administrators.

-5.Advantages of Course:
+5. Advantages of Course:

-The B.Sc course in chemistry is useful for the students in various aspects and offers them with bright career.
-The course helps the students in improving their diverse skills in various areas such as laboratory skills, numerical and computing skills, ability to approach to the problems both analytically and logically, time management skills, etc.
+The B.Sc. course in Chemistry is useful for the students in various aspects and offers them with bright career.
+The course helps the students in improving their diverse skills in various areas such as laboratory skills, numerical and computing skills, ability to solve the problems both analytically and logically, time management skills, etc.

-The B.Sc chemistry graduates have many options for their higher studies.
+The B.Sc.
+Chemistry graduates have many options for their higher studies.
 Majority of these graduates opt for master's degree in the same.
 But they can also choose various specialized areas in this field for the post graduation courses.

-Some of the higher study options after B.Sc Chemistry are:
+Some of the higher study options after B.Sc.
+Chemistry are:

-- M.Sc.Organic Chemistry

-- M.Sc.Physical Chemistry

-- M.Sc.Inorganic Chemistry

-- M.Sc.Analytical Chemistry

-- M.Sc.Biochemistry
+• M.Sc.
+Organic Chemistry

+• M.Sc.
+Physical Chemistry

+• M.Sc.
+Inorganic Chemistry

+• M.Sc.
+Analytical Chemistry

+• M.Sc.
+Biochemistry

+M.Sc.
+Biotechnology

+• M.Sc.
+Forensic Science

-6. Duration of the Course: Three year
+6. Duration of the Course : Three year

-7. Eligibility of the Course: 10+2
+7. Eligibility of the Course : 10+2

-8. Strength of the Students: As per the University/College rules.
-9. Fees for Course: As per University/College rules.
+8. Strength of the Students : As per the University/College rules

+9. Fees for Course : As per University/College rules

-10. Admission / Selection procedure:Admission by merit through Registration11.
-Teacher's qualifications:As per UGC/University/College rules12.
-Standard of Passing:As per UGC/University/College rules
+10. Admission / Selection procedure : Admission by merit through Registration marking

+11. Teacher's qualifications

+12. Standard of Passing

+13. As per UGC/University/College rules

+14. As per UGC/University/College rules
-13. Nature of question paper with scheme of marking:

-As per UGC/University/College rules
+13. Nature of question paper with scheme of : As per UGC/University/College rules

-14. List of book recommended: Included in syllabus
+14. List of book recommended : Included in syllabus